-BROOKE LAW GROUP is a law office dedicated to the legal rights of medical marijuana patients, collectives, doctors and growers.
-We provide a variety of both civil and criminal defense services to clients with the need for medical marijuana related services.
-In addition, Services provided include:
+BROOKE LAW GROUP is a law office dedicated to the legal rights of legal commercial cannabis businesses.
+We provide a variety of services including:

 - Marijuana Regulation and Safety Act Business Advice and Advocacy

 - Business and Corporate Counsel Services (see our Business Law page)